Ozempic, Hypermobility and Chronic Pain

 A picture of a heart made from a heart monitor

+This article is part of our comprehensive guide to living with fibromyalgia.
 When it comes to fibromyalgia, it can be difficult to find effective solutions.
 Heart Rate Variability (HRV) is one method that is becoming popular since it provides information about your body’s reaction to stress and how well it recovers from it.
-Those of us who suffer from chronic pain may be wondering what HRV is […]
+Those of […]

 Fibromyalgia, Weight Gain, and Medication